-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 The Senate version of the bill proposes federal funding cuts by $930bn to Medicaid, the largest US programme providing healthcare to low-income people.
 These are cuts to budget outlays by 2034.

-The bill says that, starting 2026, able-bodied adults under the age of 65 will be required to work 80 hours a month to continue to receive Medicaid, with the exception of those who have dependent children.
+The bill says that starting in 2026, able-bodied adults under the age of 65 will be required to work 80 hours a month to continue to receive Medicaid, with the exception of those who have dependent children.

 More than 71 million low-income Americans were enrolled in Medicaid for health insurance as of March.